Shopify/polaris/.changeset/green-badgers-switch.md

 '@shopify/polaris': patch
 ---

-Fixes an issue with the `primary` variant styles conflicting with the `tertiary` variant in `Button`
+Fixed an issue with the `primary` variant styles conflicting with the `tertiary` variant in `Button`